Rhonda Ross Kendrick: Career

 Ross Kendrick's most famous acting credit is Toni Burrell on Another World.
 She played the role from 1997 to 1999 and was nominated for a Daytime Emmy Award in 1998.
 She also appeared in the movie The Personals (1999) with Malik Yoba as well as The Temptations miniseries with her relative Bianca Lawson.
 In 2004, she released her debut live album Rhonda Ross Live Featuring Rodney Kendrick.

 After working for two years as an agent with the firm Citi Habitats, she founded Ross Realty International, a real-estate brokerage firm in New York City in 2008.

-In 2013, she joined her mother (Diana Ross) on the In the Name of Love Tour as the opening act for her concerts.
+In 2013, she joined her mother on the In the Name of Love Tour as the opening act for her concerts.
 In July 2016, she released her first studio album In Case You Didn't Know.
 The album spawned the singles "Summer Day" and "In Case You Didn't Know".

+During the COVID-19 lockdown, Rhonda contributed her songwriting talents to her mother's Grammy nominated album Thank You released on Decca Records in late 2021.
+The album included the single "All is Well" co-written by Rhonda, her mother, and celebrated songwriter and background singer Fred White.

 Personal life

-On September 13, 1996, she married jazz musician Rodney Kendrick.
+On September 14, 1997, she married jazz musician Rodney Kendrick.
 On August 7, 2009, she gave birth to their son.